tayyabtahir143/code-server-terraform-DooD/README.md

 - `gcloud --version` → Google Cloud SDK
 - `kubectl version --client` → Kubernetes CLI
 - `oc version` → OpenShift CLI
+- `sudo docker ps` → Docker to interact with containers on host machine.

 All these tools are baked into the container and ready to use.